 Understanding a battery management system presents a complex modelling paradigm, mathematically and computationally.

-After highlighting the need for better battery management systems as well as the growing demand for accurate predictions, this article presents the current limitations and challenges, and discusses the prospective future for artificial intelligence to be used within the Electrical Vehicle (EV) industry and battery market.
+After highlighting the need for better battery management systems as well as the growing demand from customers for accurate predictions, this article presents the current technology limitations, benefits and challenges, and discusses the prospective future for artificial intelligence to be used within the Electrical Vehicle (EV) industry and battery market.

-The energy storage industry is currently going through a technological renaissance as the perturbations of the Electrical Vehicle (EV) sector continue to snowball and increase demands for battery management modelling.
+The energy storage and battery industry is currently going through a technological renaissance as the perturbations of the Electrical Vehicle (EV) sector continue to grow, building increased demand for battery management modelling.

-To add gravity, the EV sector has a concoction of environmental and economic drivers catapulting the market into the forefront of energy storage, providing significant incentives to accelerate the research of battery management systems.
+To add gravity, the EV sector today has a concoction of environmental and economic drivers catapulting the market into the forefront of energy storage, providing significant incentives for companies to accelerate the research of battery management systems.

 The current evolution of government policies is in favour of constricting CO2 emissions and controlling the collateral damage caused by environmental pollution.

-Consequentially there have been strong investments seen in the EV sector with the most significant demand for increasing battery pack range, and augmented thermal management cooling systems.
+Consequentially there have been strong investments seen in the EV sector with the market's most significant demand for increasing battery pack range, and augmented thermal management cooling systems expected.

-Due to these factors, the force applied to battery research to increase the accuracy and efficacy of management systems has also grown exponentially.
+Due in addition to these various factors above, the force applied to battery research to increase the accuracy and efficacy of management systems has also grown exponentially.

 The current research focuses on Lithium-ion chemistry due to the advantages posed relative to other available chemistries: